many-passwords/many-passwords/README.md

 ![stats](https://user-images.githubusercontent.com/36797326/141017341-bfd438ed-eca9-41c8-91ed-2fd3e1dbd973.png)

-As you can see, most people are from India, Russia and United States.
+As you can see, most people are from India, Russia, and United States.
 The goal is for the entire map to turn blue.

 ## Navigation